Vancouver Employment Lawyer

 Our employment attorneys in Vancouver understand that compensation cannot change what happened, but hopefully it can help you start to move forward with your life after your rights were violated.

 Complete a Free Case Evaluation form today.

-Filing a Sexual Harassment or Assault Claim
+Filing a Sexual Harassment or Assault Claim in Vancouver, WA

 If you have experienced sexual harassment or observed another employee being harassed, you should immediately report the incident to management or the human resources department.
 You can also report the sexual harassment to the Washington State Attorney General’s Office or the Washington State Human Rights Commission.

 Under federal law, any victim of sexual harassment can file a complaint with the EEOC.
 Typically, you must file a charge within 180 days from the date the discrimination occurred.
 In Washington State, the standard deadline is extended to 300 days because sexual harassment is also covered under state law.

 The EEOC during or after conducting a detailed investigation may try to help both parties reach a settlement.
 If it is found that illegal sexual harassment took place, the EEOC can bring a lawsuit on behalf of the victim or issue a “right-to-sue” notice which allows the victim to file a private lawsuit in civil court.